Userse0330/asarlocator/README.md

 python3 main.py

-This will scan your system for Electron apps and extract the .asar files from them.
+This will scan your system for Electron apps and give you the location for all the .asar files.